Campus Life for Undergraduate Students

 Graduate Student Life at CMC

 Despite living off-campus, CMC graduate students are fully integrated into campus life through classes, co-curricular programming, campus resources, meals and athletics.
 Graduate students are subject to CMC regulations and policies and should refer to the CMC Graduate Student Handbook for additional information.
-Assistance with nearby off-campus housing is available through the CUC Real Estate office.
+Assistance with nearby off-campus housing is available through the CUC Real Estate office at www.cuc.claremont.edu/realestate.

 Student Code of Conduct

 CMC’s code of conduct is designed to maintain an environment that promotes its educational mission.
 The College expects all students to respect the persons and property of all members of the College community, and to conduct themselves in accordance with the rules of its educational and administrative processes.
-A detailed explanation of the code of conduct and CMC’s discipline procedures is provided in The Basic Rule of Conduct and Discipline Procedures.
+A detailed explanation of the code of conduct and CMC’s judicial procedures is provided in The Basic Rule of Conduct and Judicial Procedures, which is available in the Dean of Sudents section of the College website.

 Sophomores, juniors and seniors may park a vehicle in designated CMC parking lots with valid registrations.
 Freshmen are not permitted to have cars on campus.
 All motor vehicles must be registered with the Campus Safety Department during college registration, or within three days after the vehicle is brought to Claremont; the fee for registration is $50 per semester.
 To register, students must furnish evidence of liability insurance.
 For temporary use (two weeks or less), students may obtain temporary permits from the Campus Safety Department; there is no fee for these permits, but permits must be obtained within three days of bringing the vehicle to Claremont.
 When vehicles are registered, students will receive information on College parking regulations and state and local laws.
 Students are required to display college registration tags in their vehicles any time they are parked on the CMC campus.
 CMC students may park only in lots designated for CMC students.
 The City of Claremont does not allow residents to park vehicles on any city streets overnight.